uniqush/uniqush-push/README.md

 - `endpoint` — the base URL to push to, e.g. `https://api.sandbox.push.apple.com`.
   uniqush appends `/3/device/<token>`, so it must have no path, query or fragment.
-Omitted, pushes go to the environment `sandbox` selected.
+Omitted, pushes go to the environment recorded at `/addpsp` — the one `sandbox` selected, or the one a legacy `addr` implies for a provider registered before uniqush recorded it.
 - `cacert` — a PEM bundle to verify that endpoint against.
 Prefer this to `skipverify` when testing: the certificate and hostname are still checked, so a simulator has to present one you actually issued.